-When you tell the other person what your goal (or your intention) is for an interaction, they are more likely to listen to you, rather than prepare to defend themselves or get annoyed.
+When you tell someone your goal or intention for an interaction, they are more likely to listen to you, rather than defend themselves or get annoyed.

-If you're talking about an important subject, or if you know you might get a mixed response, or if the other person might jump to a negative conclusion, then definitely use this tip at work or home.
-It's a good one!
+If you're bringing up an important subject, expecting a mixed response, or if the other person might jump to a negative conclusion, then use this tip at work or home.

-(Psst...
-It's also Step # 1 of the Relationship Protocol model.)
+It is also Step # 1 of the Relationship Protocol model.

-Stating your intentions may sound fancy, but in reality, the only thing that you are doing is letting the other person know the purpose of the interaction.
+Stating your intentions may sound fancy, but in reality, you are simply telling the other person the purpose of the interaction.

-For example, your intentions might be – you want to get along better, you don't want to start an argument, or maybe you want to be closer to them.
+For example, your intentions might be – you want to get along better, you don't want to start an argument, or maybe you are expressing some concern about them.

-When you state intentions from the start, this stops their mind from wondering why you are talking to them about that subject.
+When you state your intentions from the start, this stops the other person's mind from wondering why you are talking to them.
 It puts them at ease.
-Most of the time, it'll be a relief for the other person to know the reason for having the conversation.
+Most of the time, it is a relief for the other person to know the reason for having the conversation.

 You should know: We care about your privacy and will never sell or share your information with anyone.
 As a bonus, you'll also be added to our mailing list so we can continue to send you valuable content and goodies!
 If at any time you wish to unsubscribe you can do so at the bottom of the email.